-We should point out that this Cheap Eats Guide for Sydney includes some very cheap eats but also has a few restaurants that are closer to $25 and under for mains.
-We have included these restaurants in the list below because they are still a good value for money, such as Una’s and Maggie’s Cafe where mains are around $23 but the portions could easily feed two people.
+I should point out that the list of cheap eats in Sydney below includes the very cheap, but also has a few restaurants that are closer to $25 and under for mains.
+I have included these restaurants in the list below because they are still a good value for money, such as Una's in Darlinghurst and Maggie's Cafe in Kings Cross where mains are around $23, but the portions could easily feed two people.

 Try: Hot chips here are really good, nice and salty with rosemary, the grilled chicken salad is huge and the lamb burgers are Aussie classics.